Pendo720/N.J-Matata/index.md

 unsupervised ML algorithms for grouping(clustering) data by means of some intrinsic traits in the data.
 > **Todo:**
 > - describe application(line-based robot) automation
-> - explain how this can be applied in real life (example)
+> - implement it
+> - document it all